Unmanned Aerial Vehicles

 The open category definition is designed around the principal that these types of flight are low risk.
 There are four main criterion which can be used to determine if a flight is within the Open Category:

 One of the biggest risks is interaction with manned aviation.
-To avoid this UAVs must be operated not more than 120 m separation from the closest point on the ground.
+To avoid this UAVs must be operated not more than 120 m height above the closest point on the ground.
 Further restrictions apply near airports/aerodromes (within 5 km distance).

 The pilot must be able to see and control the vehicle at all times.
 Typically, this will be a maximum of 500 m, but might be closer for small vehicles.

 The maximum 'weight' of the vehicle must be below 25 kg.
-Further restrictions apply depending on the proximity to people and/or structures down to below 250 g if flying over people.
+Further restrictions apply depending on the proximity to people and/or structures down to below 250 g (100g as of January 2026) if flying over people.

 Flights must have adequate horizontal separation distances from people and structures.
 A good rule is more than 150 m from built-up or congested areas, and more than 50 m from bystanders or anyone not directly involved in the operations, but there are reduced separation limits depending on the vehicle mass.